How to teach your children how to share with their friends and siblings in a way that is safe, and fair.

 While the answer is definitely YES, most of us do want to raise sweet and generous children, there are different ways to teach these behaviours that don’t involve hurt feelings at the playground and among siblings at home.

 The best way to approach this sharing situation is to allow your child to finish playing with their toy and THEN share it with a friend.

 When you allow your child to make this decision to share you are teaching them positive assertiveness which in turn teaches confidence and raises self-esteem.

-This teaches children to set boundaries among other children – a pretty super life skill to have!
+This is a great way to teach younger children to set boundaries among other children – a pretty super life skill to have!

 Best of all, when a child willingly shares a toy all on their own when they are all finished with it, it is a happy moment for both children.
 No resentment, no bad feelings and no tantrum!